-The 126 pages of slides from this are available to the public and you can access them here (look under the IAG tab).
-It is less painful than sitting through the entire five hour conference call!
+The 126 pages of slides from this are available to the public.
+It is less painful than sitting through the entire five hour conference call.

 Here are a few highlights from the slides, which cover all of the IAG operations:

 “BA is a premium brand for all customers”